 Spain’s international travel restrictions

 It is certainly possible to still buy a home in Spain at the moment.
-With Spain now welcoming British visitors, if you’re willing to quarantine on your return to the UK, then you can go an physically view properties right now.
+With Spain now welcoming British visitors, and double-jabbed Brits avoiding quarantine, now is a prime time to book a viewing trip.
 If you’d rather wait until Spain is on the UK’s green list, then you can still view online.
 Did you know that you can even make an offer subject to confirmation via a physical viewing?